 - Evidence shows you are much more likely to receive a bachelor’s degree if you complete an associate degree.

 Do I need to declare a major at Hesston?

-No. About half of Hesston’s students pursue specific degrees in aviation, Bible, business, computer information technology, early childhood education or nursing.
-The other half pursue general programs of study that lead to the associate of arts, associate of science or associate of general studies degrees.
+No. Many of Hesston’s students pursue specific degrees in aviation, early childhood education or nursing.
+Others pursue general programs of study that lead to the associate of arts, associate of science or associate of general studies degrees.
 This group includes many types of students:

 - those who are pursuing a four-year degree and need the broad general courses typically required for those degrees,